-Stretton Shires School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment and be clear about the professional boundaries expected of them.
+Stretton Shires School is committed to safeguarding and promoting the welfare of children and young people and expects all team members to share this commitment and be clear about the professional boundaries expected of them.

-The school is committed to creating an open and transparent culture, which allows staff to raise concerns about other members of staff, including where the threshold for an allegation is not met.
+The school is committed to creating an open and transparent culture, which allows team members to raise concerns about other team members, including where the threshold for an allegation is not met.
 Any concerns can then be shared responsibly with the appropriate person, recorded and dealt with as required in order to help protect children and young people from possible harm and abuse.